 Why Use Google?

-If you overdo this, and use keywords too often, Google will look upon that as spamming and will not list your post.
+If you overdo this and use keywords too often, Google will look upon that as spamming and will not list your post.
 Your writing should be natural with keywords used only where appropriate.
-Once in your title is enough.
 Squirrly helps you achieve that and avoid repetitive keywords in the description and text of your post.
 Here is how Squirrly helps your SEO and your writing look natural and attractive to search engines.

 General Comments on SEO